-Plug a flash drive or flash memory card into your computer.
+Plug a flash drive or other removable media device into your computer.
+This should automatically open AutoPlay.

-In the Autoplay dialog box, under General options, click Speed up my system.
+Under General Options, click Speed up my system.

 To turn ReadyBoost off, click Do not use this device.

-To use less than the maximum available space on the device for ReadyBoost, click Use this device, and then move the slider to choose the amount of available space on the device you want to use.
+To turn ReadyBoost on, click Use this device, and then move the slider to choose how much of the available space on your flash drive you want to reserve for boosting your system speed.